EdgeVerve/oe-cloud/README.md

 })
 ```

-# oe-cloud - Difference between old and new
+# oeCloud Difference between old and new

 | Feature | Exisiting | Proposed |
 | ------ | ------ | ------- |